-As at March 31, 2017, financial assets include cash and cash equivalents and accounts receivable and are all due within one year, except for \$6.5 million due from health authorities in BC and other BC government reporting entities without any terms.
-Financial liabilities include accounts payable and accrued liabilities and are due within one year, except for \$3.2 million due to health authorities in BC and other BC government reporting entities that is due in \$1 million instalments per annum and \$0.2M in the fourth year, and \$40.1 million due to health authorities in BC government reporting entities without any terms.
+As at March 31, 2018, financial assets include cash and cash equivalents and accounts receivable and are all due within one year, except for \$2.4 million (2017 - \$6.5 million) due from health authorities in BC and other BC government reporting entities without any terms.
+Financial liabilities include accounts payable and accrued liabilities and are due within one year, except for \$2.2 million (2017 - \$3.2 million) due to health authorities in BC and other BC government reporting entities that is due in \$1.0 million instalments per annum and \$0.2 million in the third year, and \$34.7 million (2017 - \$40.1 million) due to health authorities in BC and other BC government reporting entities without any terms.